janmichaelangelubustillo/janmichaelangelubustillo/README.md

 </div>

 ## 🚀 About Me
-I'm a passionate developer who loves to work on exciting projects and contribute to open source.
-I enjoy learning new technologies and sharing my knowledge with the community.
+As a third-year IT student, I enjoy working on challenging projects.
+I was a student at the CARAGA STATE UNIVERSITY CABADBARAN CAMPUS, and I enjoy learning new things about being an IT student.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%" />